-36 Margaret Thatcher, The Path to Power (New York: HarperCollins, 1995), chap.
-9 and 11, particularly p.
-397.
+33. Margaret Thatcher, The Path to Power (New York: HarperCollins, 1995), chaps.
+9 and 11, particularly 397.

-policy, and thereby organizing a decentralized, market-led, unsparing form of deindustrialization-were thought to be politically suicidal.38 Hence "most of the party leadership relied on the tried and true method for dealing with uncomfortable topics: simply not talking about it."39 The suspicion that a direct confrontation with trade unions would result in electoral defeat, well-founded in light of Edward Heath's election loss of 1974, meant that party elites, both in the Conservative and in the Labour Party, had little appetite for staging such a confrontation in the first place.
-In case of the Conservative Party, this was despite the fact that Margaret Thatcher, the party leader herself, had been advocating such policies energetically for more than three years.
+The reasons for this were straightforward: campaigning on the kinds of policies proposed by Thatcher, Hoskyns, and the Stepping Stones report-weakening trade unions, privatizing industry, forcing unemployment up and inflation down through tight monetary policy, and thereby organizing a decentralized, market-led, unsparing form of deindustrialization-were thought to be politically suicidal.
+Hence "most of the party leadership relied on the tried and true method for dealing with uncomfortable topics: simply not talking about it."
+The suspicion that a direct confrontation with trade unions would result in electoral defeat, well-founded in light of Edward Heath's election loss of 1974, meant that party elites in both the Conservative and the Labour parties had little appetite for staging such a confrontation in the first place.
+In case of the Conservative Party, this was despite the fact that Thatcher, the party leader herself, had been advocating such policies energetically for more than three years.

 In Thatcher's own words, "It took the strikes of the winter of 1978/9 to change all that."
-Towards the end of 1978, James Callaghan's IMF-sponsored incomes policy, intended to bring down inflation by imposing a ceiling on wage increases, broke down under the pressure of unmet expectations.
-With inflation running at around 9%, the Callaghan government asked unions to bargain for no more than 5% wage increases, i.e. to accept a significant real wage cut.
-Given that real wages had already declined by 13% between 1975 and 1978-the largest reduction in purchasing power since 1931-32-rank-and-file members were unwilling to accept this guideline, even as their leadership showed a willingness to bargain on this basis.
-41
+Toward the end of 1978, James Callaghan's IMF-sponsored incomes policy, intended to bring down inflation by imposing a ceiling on wage increases, broke down under the pressure of unmet expectations.
+With inflation running at around 9 percent, the Callaghan government asked unions to bargain for no more than 5 percent wage increases, thus accepting a significant real wage cut.
+Given that real wages had already declined by 13 percent between 1975 and 1978-the largest reduction in purchasing power since 1931-32-rank-and-file members were unwilling to accept this guideline, even as their leadership showed a willingness to bargain on this basis.